- Reference Number: HEY-361/2021

 - Apply a cold compress up to three times a day to the site

-If you experience any of the following symptoms:
+If you experience any of the following symptoms, please use the numbers outlined below in the blue box:

 - Blistering over the injection site / Any significant change in skin colour